Jake Browning: 2025

 During a Week 2 31–27 comeback victory over the Jaguars, starting quarterback Joe Burrow went down with a turf toe injury in the second quarter.
 Browning played the rest of the game and completed 21-of-32 passes for 241 yards, two touchdowns, and three interceptions while also rushing for the game-winning touchdown.
 Following the victory, Browning was announced as the Bengals' starting quarterback in Burrow's absence, and head coach Zac Taylor said that the team had full confidence in him.

 Browning made his first start of the season in Week 3 against his former team, the Vikings, and finished the 48–10 road loss with 140 passing yards, a touchdown, and two interceptions.

-After back-to-back blowout losses to the Denver Broncos and the Detroit Lions throwing only 4 touchdowns and 8 interceptions, the Bengals traded a 2026 5th round pick to the division rival Cleveland Browns for Joe Flacco and a 2026 6th round pick.
-Flacco was announced as the new starting quarterback for the Bengals the next day, and Jake Browning returned to a backup quarterback position.
+After back-to-back blowout losses to the Denver Broncos and Detroit Lions where Browning threw for four touchdowns and eight interceptions, the Bengals traded a 2026 fifth round pick to the division rival Cleveland Browns for Joe Flacco and a 2026 sixth round pick on October 7.
+Flacco was announced as the new starting quarterback for the Bengals the next day, and Browning returned to the bench.

+Tampa Bay Buccaneers

+On March 13, 2026, Browning signed a one-year, $1.3 million contract with the Tampa Bay Buccaneers.
+He was released on August 30.